dorkru/Active-directory-attack-path-lab/README.md

 ## Attack Path Overview
 ![Attack Path](attack-path.jpg)

+The diagram above shows shortest attack path from a compromised user account to Domain Admin privileges, identified using Bloodhound.
+It highlights key relationships and misconfigurations that allow privilege escalation within Active Directory environment.

 Overview

 This project demonstrates a simulated compromise of an Active Directory environment, starting from initial access to full domain compromise using common red team techniques.